heaths/azcrypto/README.md

 ### Sign and verify

-Because signing requires a private key and Azure Key Vault or Managed HSM does not provide access, by default, to the private key, the following signing operation will be performed remotely while the verifying operation will be performed locally, assuming the caller has the `keys/get` data action permission.
+You can verify a signature with a public key, but signing requires a private key to which Azure Key Vault or Managed HSM does not provide access.
+The following signing operation will be performed on Key Vault or Managed HSM, but verification will be performed locally if the caller has the `keys/get` data action permission.

 ```go
 import (